MediaComem/comem-webdev/subjects/unix-admin/README.md

 ### Permissions

-Someone who logs in on a Linux system can use any file their user account is permitted to access.
+Someone who logs in on a Unix system can use any file their user account is permitted to access.
-Linux determines whether or not a user or group can access a file based on the permissions assigned to it.
+The system determines whether or not a user or group can access a file based on the permissions assigned to it.

 There are **three different permissions** for file, directories and executables.
 They are represented by one character: